top of page

 Visual Identity

-We translated the existing 3D IP into a vibrant, contemporary anime style.
+By translating the existing 3D IP into a vibrant, contemporary anime style through new concept art, character redesigns, we established a clear visual language.

-The 'Creative Lab' conducted a focused development sprint to re-imagine the game's characters.
-We embedded deep cultural and stylistic expertise into the character design process, where a subtle understanding of nuances and anime tropes made a significant impact on the authenticity of the new visual language.
+We embedded deep cultural and stylistic expertise into the character design process, where a subtle understanding of nuances and anime tropes made a significant impact on the authenticity of the new style.

 A Story in a Still Life